Charleston Harbor: History

+“Scholars estimate that over forty percent of all enslaved Africans sent to North America entered through Charleston Harbor — making Charleston the largest North American point of disembarkation for the trans-Atlantic slave trade.”

 The harbor contains Fort Sumter, the site of the first shots of the American Civil War.
 Charleston Harbor was also the site of the first successful submarine attack in history on February 17, 1864, when the H.L.
 Hunley made a daring night attack on the USS Housatonic, during the American Civil War.